augustinas/from-zero-to-hero-with-RSpec/installation_issues.md

 # Now fix your Ruby installation!
-rvm install 2.0.0 # The version of Ruby recommended at the beginning of the course. rvm install ruby --latest # The latest version of Ruby, whatever that happens to be.
-Note the version number when it appears! rvm --default use [version number from previous command]
+rvm install 2.0.0 # The version of Ruby recommended at the beginning of the course. rvm install ruby --latest # The latest version of Ruby, whatever that happens to be. rvm --default use --latest

 # Then fix the other bits that have been hacked apart:
 # Run any/all commands below that you have already run on the course so far: